-Administrative Review and Objection Rights
+Administrative Review/Objection and Implementation

-The Hill Creek Lookout Point Transmission Line Rebuild Project is subject to pre-decisional administrative review (objection) pursuant to 36 CFR Part 218, Subpart B. The 45-day objection period begins the day following publication of notice of objection in the Eugene Register Guard, the newspaper of record.
+The Hills Creek Lookout Point Transmission Line Rebuild Project was subject to pre-decisional administrative review (objection) pursuant to 36 CFR Part 218, Subpart B. The 45-day objection period begins the day following publication of notice of objection in the Eugene Register Guard, the newspaper of record.
+The legal was published June 29, 2017 and the objection period ran from June 30, 2017 through August 14, 2017.
+There were no objections received during the objection period and another letter of support was filed by Betty Jean Keele of the Back Country Horseman of Oregon.